ARTICLE I – ORGANIZATION

-To promote and engage in educational civic and cultural activities in order to enrich the lives of gay, lesbian, bisexual, transgender people, persons of other gender identities and the community as a whole, and to work together to achieve common goals.
+The Main mission of PSF is to promote and engage in educational civic and cultural activities in order to enrich the lives of gay, lesbian, bisexual, transgender, persons of other gender identities and the community as a whole, and to work together to achieve common goals.

 ARTICLE III – MEMBERSHIP

-Pride South Florida shall consist of Directors, Officers, and Volunteers whose aims coincide with the purpose of Pride One of Broward County, Inc. as set forth in Article II.
+PSF shall consist of Officers (President, Vice President, Secretary and Treasurer), Directors, and Additional Volunteers whose aims coincide with the purpose of PSF as set forth in Article II.

-In order to become a Member of Pride South Florida, an individual must attend three (3) regular board meeting and let Her/His request to join be known at the time of completing a Pride South Florida General Board member Application.
-This application will be presented to the Secretary when they are ready to join the board as a General member.
-The application will then be voted on by the then current standing General Board Membership.
-(Switched the Order)
+In order to become a Director of PSF, an individual must first attend three (3) regular board meetings and complete a PSF Director Application.
+The individual will let their request to join be known by presenting their completed application to the Secretary at the beginning of the fourth meeting, or any subsequent meeting thereafter.
+The application will then be voted on by the Board of Directors.

 Former Directors in good standing may return in a Director capacity with the three (3) meeting attendance requirement waived, at the discretion of the Board of Directors.

 Excessive tardiness or early departure from meetings is not acceptable behavior.
-Abuse of said policy will require a meeting between the Director and the executive committee.
+Abuse of said policy will require a meeting between the Director and the Officers.

 The only circumstances permitting a Director an excused absence are as follows: